 There is a difference between your bundle and the court bundle.
 Your bundle can be a useful place for all your documents and you can choose what you put in it.
 The court bundle is the official case documentation and there are rules governing what goes into it.
 Those rules are found in the Family Procedure Rules 2010 at Practice Direction 27A – you can find it on the justice.gov.uk website.

 Note that the Practice Direction does not allow sections D and E in the court bundle unless there is a specific evidential reason, so these are only for your private use.
+So no correspondence or bills/receipts go to the court.

 The key point is that sections A, B and C of your ‘private bundle’ can also be used as your ‘court bundle’, so long as you have ordered everything in the right way and followed the practice direction.